prachurjyaghy/RTL_Design_and_Synthesis_Workshop_Using_SKY130/THEORY_SESSIONS.md

 ![image](https://github.com/user-attachments/assets/6d9e87a1-bbe2-41ea-824d-d37f224bd348)

   1. Stimulus to be same as output observed during TRL simulation
-  2. The set of Promiary inputs / primary outputs will remain same between RTL design and Sythesiszed netlist.
+  2. The set of Primary inputs / primary outputs will remain same between RTL design and Sythesiszed netlist.
 So same Test Bench can be used for RTL Test Bench

 ### Logic Synthesis